nirajankeybridge/faqs/README.md

 Here are the Frequently Asked Questions \(FAQs\) about our TVWS Canada service.

-If you do not find the answer to your question here, please contact us at: tvws@keybridgewireless.com
+Please use the Search bar to search for answers to your questions.